West Chester University

 This course reviews the status and position of older adults in society, the community, and the social service delivery system.
 There is a focus on social work assessment and intervention with elderly clients regarding issues of health, chronic illness, intellectual and emotional status, depression and dementia, relations with the family, care-giving, social networks, poverty, retirement, death, and bereavement.

 This course introduces students to the core concepts (theory, knowledge, and skills) informing evidence-based, trauma-specific assessment, intervention and referral services for children, adolescents and families receiving services through the child welfare system.
 Trauma is broadly defined and includes exposure to traumatic events such as abuse, neglect and witnessing interpersonal crime (e.g. domestic violence), and/or community violence.
 The course will address the level of functioning of primary care-giving environments and assess the capacity of the community and the child welfare system to facilitate restorative processes.

-Students on the main campus also have the opportunity to take electives in other graduate programs within the College of Health Sciences, the College of Education, and the College of Business & Public Affairs.
+Students can also take electives in other graduate programs within the College of Health Sciences, the College of Education, and the College of Business & Public Affairs.
 Electives taken outside the department must be at the graduate level and must be related to social work practice.
-Students must secure the permission of the program director and the faculty member from the other department before enrolling in the course.
+Students also need to secure permission from the MSW Program director and theother department before enrolling in courses outside the MSW Program.

 Possible electives, pending available space and requisite permissions include: